 As you can see, the entire process of making masa for tortillas or tamales is an artform.
-We went over the basics in this post, but if you are interested in a class to learn more about making masa with Cal y Maiz, contact them on their website.
+We went over the basics in this post, but if you are in Mexico City and would like to learn more about making masa with Cal y Maiz, contact them on their website.
 Currently they have one location in Mixcoac Insurgentes in Mexico City, but are planning to open more locations.

 Buy heirloom corn as it makes all the difference in the world!